The Strassen Invariance Principle for Certain Non-stationary Markov-Feller Chains: Introduction

+Finally, let us point out, that, beside the examples captured by the model discussed in Section \ref{sec:ex}, there exist other dynamical systems, such as e.g. the one considered in [16], which fits the abstract framework of Theorem \ref{thm:LIL}, but cannot be obtained as the special case of the aforementioned model.

-The paper is organised as follows.
-In Section \ref{sec:1} we gather notation and definitions used throughout the paper.
-Mainly, we relate to the general theory of Markov chains, discussed more widely eg. in \cite{mt, revuz}, and, in particular, we introduce the notion of Markovian coupling.
-In Section \ref{sec:SGP}, we quote some auxiliary results established in \cite{ks,clt_chw}, while in Section~\ref{sec:LIL}, we formulate and prove our main result, namely a version of the Strassen invariance principle for the LIL (see Theorem \ref{thm:LIL}).
-At the beginning of this section we also present a few general observations concerning martingales, whose proofs are contained in \hyperref[append]{Appendix}.
-Finally, in Section \ref{sec:ex}, we apply our main result to the Markov chain given by the post-jump locations of the piecewise-deterministic Markov process considered in \cite{dawid}.
+The article is organised as follows.
+In Section \ref{sec:1}, we gather notation and definitions used throughout the paper.
+We mainly relate to the general theory of Markov chains, discussed more widely e.g. in \hbox{\cite{mt, revuz}}, and, in particular, we introduce the concept of a Markovian coupling.
+In Section \ref{sec:SGP}, we quote some auxiliary results, established in \cite{ks,clt_chw}, while in Section~\ref{sec:LIL}, we formulate and prove our main result.
+At the beginning of this section, we also present a few general observations concerning martingales, whose proofs are carried out in \hyperref[append]{Appendix}.
+Finally, in Section \ref{sec:ex}, we apply our main result to the above-mentioned particular dynamical system (considered e.g. in \cite{dawid}), related to~a model of gene expression.